Adia12528/Kali-Nethunter_Termux/README.md

 If you set a password of more than eight characters, it is truncated to 8 (by default).

 Next, you will see a prompt to set a "view-only password."
 Type 'N' for no and hit Enter.

+To start Kex on your Android phone, run the command below:

+kex start

+Then select user, and type ip address as localhost, and enter the password you have set.

+And to stop the server type:

+kex stop